 People In Mexico

 People in Mexico are extremely friendly and eager to help anyone in need.
-Whether it is for an emergency, with directions in helping you find a place or a dining recommendation, you know you can count on the locals.
+Whether it is for an emergency, with directions to help you find a place or a dining recommendation, you know you can count on the locals.

 While many people understand some basic English, to make communication with locals easier, one of the best tips I have is to learn some basic Spanish phrases.
 The common phrases learned should be related to getting around, dining, and emergency assistance.